AuthenticExecution/env/README.md

 ### Native

 This is a "native" Event Manager running as a Linux process without TEE protection.
-No requirements are needed.
+No particular requirements are needed.

+- **NOTE**: the `RDRAND` random generator _may_ be needed for some specific features (e.g., when using the Attestation Manager).
+  - to check if your machine supports `RDRAND` run: `cpuid | grep RDRAND`

 ## Getting started